 MCR helps interpret and develop a systematic approach to ensure our clients choose proper rate schedule determination for their commercial and industrial (C&I) customers.
 Through our rate option review and analysis services, we help our clients proactively provide outreach to their C&I customers, benefiting our utility clients through improved relationships with their C&I customers and regulators.

 MCR facilitates the development and management of rate cases at both the state and federal levels.
 We provide support and guidance in overall process management, prioritize and address key issues, develop structure and strategy of supporting studies, refine testimony and exhibits, administer the flow of interrogatories and other discovery requests and responses, and manage the filing of required schedules and work papers.

-MCR works jointly with clients to assess the appropriateness of their load forecasting process and supporting models, and to identify any opportunities for improvement.
-This analysis can include a granular level review of a client’s requirement of data collection or a macro-level assessment of load forecasting that ultimately supports power supply requirements.
-MCR’s assessment can include a benchmarking study of our client’s peers, which provides our clients meaningful comparisons to their peers.
+MCR works jointly with clients to assess the appropriateness of their load forecasting process and supporting models and to identify any opportunities for improvement.
+This analysis can include a granular review of a client’s data collection requirement or a macro-level assessment of load forecasting that ultimately supports power supply requirements.
+MCR’s assessment can include a benchmarking study that provides our clients meaningful comparisons to their peers.